Preview: Make this decadent Creme Fraiche Ice Cream recipe with Nutella chunks in your small-batch ice cream freezer.

 This ice cream was a “pandemic addiction” for me.
-Please tell me I’m not the only one who acquired a few bad habits in the last year.
+Would you please tell me I’m not the only one who acquired a few bad habits last year?
 I used to eat this ice cream almost every day after finishing my mega salad.

 Here’s how I did it: Fill small 2-ounce salad dressing cups with the ice cream.
 Do it while the ice cream is still a soft-serve consistency.
 Pop on a lid and freeze.
 You don’t need much because this stuff satisfies!

-Thank to the owner of a website called the crispy waffle where I was first inspired to create this recipe.
+Thanks to the owner of the crispy waffle website where I was first inspired to create this recipe.

 My recipe starts with the vanilla-flavored cream base from Ben and Jerry’s Ice Cream Cookbook.
 Their recipes are simple and fresh-tasting.
-This is the same base I use for my coffee ice cream and blackberry ice cream with chocolate shards.
+I use this same base for my coffee ice cream and blackberry ice cream with chocolate shards.

 From there, I added the creme fraiche and the frozen Nutella chunks.